 - The ability to repay debt outside bankruptcy.

 - Your financial situation and other underlying facts that may influence the decision.

 There is a Chapter 13 debt limit that anyone should consider, especially when planning to file for Bankruptcy under Chapter 13.
 As of April 1, 2019, an individual is not allowed to have unsecured debt of more than $419,275 (up from $394,725).
 Also, secured debts must not exceed $1,257,850 (up from $1,184,200) while filing Chapter 13 bankruptcy.

 What are alternatives to filing for bankruptcy?

 One does not necessarily have to file for bankruptcy.
-Some of the alternatives that you can consider include debt management, debt settlement, and looking for additional sources of income while at the same time reducing your consumption.
+Some of the alternatives include debt management, debt settlement, and looking for additional sources of income while at the same time reducing your consumption.

-- The debt management firm creates an account for the applicant to compile their payments into a single, which is then distributed to the creditors.
+- The debt management firm creates an account for the applicant to compile their payments into a singlemonthly payment.
+Then, this payment is distributed to the creditors.

 - Notify the creditors that the debt management firm will be their primary contact.

 - Negotiate interest rates and other charges with creditors, so that it fits your current monthly payment plan depending on what you can afford.

 - The debt management firm should confirm whether the employee is pleased with the negotiated payment plan.